VectorDBCloud/Open-Source-Embedding-Cookbook/README.md

 4. Make sure all dependencies are correctly installed.

 For specific error messages, please refer to the documentation of the respective vector database or create an issue in this repository.

-## Contribution and Feedback

-We encourage contributions to enhance these cookbook examples.
-For contributing new scripts or suggesting improvements, please refer to our [Contribution Guidelines](CONTRIBUTING.md).
-If you encounter issues or have suggestions, please use the issue tracker.

 ## License